The pre-production phase is a planning process, critical to the success of your video project.

 We specialize mainly in four categories of videos:

 Start by thinking about which video is most appropriate for your project.
 It could be a combination, so think about which one fits your goals and expectations.
 The more thought and preparation you put into planning your video, the greater its chance of success.

-The following questions will help get you on the right track as you plan your video project.
+The following pre-production phase questions will help you get on the right track as you plan your video project.

 1. What is your budget?

 It’s helpful to have a ballpark figure of how much you want to spend, and it’s important to know your limits.

 2. What is the goal or business objective for your video?

 Are you trying to sell more widgets?
 Do you want to increase brand awareness, drive ticket sales or launch a new product?
 What are the key messages that you want to convey in the video and why do you want to create it?

 It’s important to identify the audience that is going to buy those widgets/services etc. What do they need or want?
 What’s the problem to solve or opportunity for them?

 4. How would you like your video to be narrated?